6 Best Cocktail Bars in Charleston, SC

 The owner’s parents are both from Paris and the restaurant is striving to encompass the city’s spirit.
 Félix is the type of place where you stay longer than expected to get another drink, soak in the cozy setting, and enjoy your conversations

 What Makes It Special: For me, it’s rare to find a place that has so many drinks I want to try that I have to visit multiple times, but also some of my favorites in the entire city that I have to continuously re-order.
-I’ve never taken someone to Félix that didn’t 1. love their cocktails and 2. struggle to choose between all the great options.
+I’ve never been with someone at Félix that didn’t 1. love their cocktails and 2. struggle to choose between all the great options, so it’s no surprise that Felix makes the list of 6 must-try bars in downtown Charleston

 Reservations: Not necessary as most of the times I’ve visited, we walked in and grabbed a spot at the bar or a lucky open table, but if you’re hoping to visit on a weekend evening, I’d recommend reserving ahead if you don’t want to risk missing this great spot!